Miiyuukii/CP2077-Improved-External-Radio/README.md

 Not compatible with [DrJackieBright's CP77-External-Radio-red4ext](https://github.com/DrJackieBright/CP77-External-Radio-red4ext/) as I'm using his configuration.

 # Troubleshoot
-Make sure you update Visual C++ Redistributable on your system.
+Make sure to update Visual C++ Redistributable on your system.
 [Link here](https://aka.ms/vs/17/release/vc_redist.x64.exe)

 # Big thanks to
 [DrJackieBright](https://github.com/DrJackieBright/CP77-External-Radio-red4ext/)'s CP77-External-Radio-red4ext for being an inspiration for me to create this mod in the first place.